jamiefolsom/arbotopia/_posts/2018-04-30-spring-walks-begin.md

 ![](/images/2018/11/P1080609.jpg)

-American Goldfinches are rather drab in winter but the spring plumage is striking, often looking like warbler at first glance.
+American Goldfinches are rather drab in winter but the spring plumage is striking, often looking like  at first glance.

 My co-leader Brendan pointed out a Tree Swallow peeking out of a nest box that he had erected just a few weeks earlier: